hackclub/hackclub/workshops/pcb_level_3/README.md

 - Keep in mind that JLCPCB charges a $3 fee for every "extended component" type that they assemble.
 - You will not be able to get specialized components from Adafruit or similar companies through the grant.
 - A complete library of JLCPCB/LCSC components is available at <https://jlcpcb.com/parts>.
+- If following the ATMega328P workshop, you will need an Arduino, FTDI board, or any other AVR programmer to flash the bootloader before you can use the board's USB port.
+Verify what you need for your chip.
+ESP32s and RP2040s typically work out of the box.

 ## Install the Extension